Trump narrows Fed chair candidates to four, excluding Treasury Secretary Bessent

 WASHINGTON (AP) — President Donald Trump said Tuesday that he's whittled down his list of potential Federal Reserve chair candidates to four as he considers a successor to Jerome Powell — a choice that could reset the path of the U.S. economy.

-“I think Kevin and Kevin, both Kevins, are very good,” Trump said during an interview on CNBC's “Squawk Box.”
+“I think Kevin and Kevin, both Kevins, are very good,” Trump said.

 He said two other people were also under consideration, but Treasury Secretary Scott Bessent is not among them.